valnoxy/t480-oc/README.md

 <details>
 <summary><strong>💻 My Hardware</strong></summary>
 <br>
 These are the Hardware component I use.
-But this OpenCore configuation **should still work** with your device, even if the components are not equal.
+But this OpenCore configuation <strong>should still work</strong> with your device, even if the components are not equal.

+> **Note** Check the model of your WiFi & Bluetooth card.
+Intel cards should be compatible with itlwm (or AirportItlwm).
+If your card is from another manufacturer, please check if your card supports macOS.

 | Category  | Component                            |
 | --------- | ------------------------------------ |